 Allowing cities the option to use approval voting for their municipal elections is vital for helping citizens to choose the most qualified, most representative candidates for their city governments.
 It also allows citizens to become familiar with the new voting method, and gives government officials interested in voting reform on a larger scale the ability to examine how the system operates.

 Approval voting is already in use in the cities of Fargo, North Dakota and St. Louis, Missouri, and there are approval voting organizations across the United States advocating for the implementation of the improved voting method in states and municipalities across the nation.

-To help implement approval voting in Utah, visit our Get Involved page, where you can volunteer with us or contact your representatives to support the bill.
+To help implement approval voting in Utah, volunteer with or and contact your representatives to support the bill.
 Alternatively, contact your local city council and ask them to indicate their support for HB0174 to the state legislature.